jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Choose from four epic mod versions to suit your Halo vibe! 👽

-## 🟢 Halo 3 Main Menu Vibes

-🔵 H3ho4kmmm 🎮 Upscaled textuers only

-Ports all Halo 3 main menu and campaign maps to ElDewrito 0.7.1.

-Includes 4K menu textures for a stunning look.

-Name your mod: H3ho4kmmm.pak

-🔵 H3ho4kmmm4k-S 🛡️ Upscaled textuers +  Main menu mod

-Same as above, but with mod scaling enabled for extra polish.
-(This rescales the Main menu to be true 4k)

-Name your mod: H3ho4kmmm4k-S.pak

 ## 🟢 Halo Online Main Menu Vibes

 🔵 Ho4kmmm 🌟Upscaled textuers only